We’ve been exploring what to do with challenging behavior on the blog during the past few weeks.

 The first step of a win-win solution is to really understand what is going on for your child, fully listen to them, and give them some empathy (which you can do, even if you disagree with how your child has acted!).

 Use Conversation to Fully Understand Your Child

-Talking to your daughter “outside the moment” (not while she’s playing, nor at clean-up time) could be the easiest way to connect and hear her perspective.
+Talking to him “outside the moment” (maybe during your one-on-one time) could be the easiest way to connect and hear his perspective.

 Here are some possibilities of what you can say:

 “Sometimes when I’m feeding the baby you feel so mad and sad that you hit me and the baby.
 What are your hitting hands trying to say to me?”

 “Are you mad because you want to keep playing with me and the baby and we’re not available when I’m breastfeeding?”